Pacific Family Funerals and A Gentle Touch Funerals work hand in hand and have a sound understanding of many cultural requirements. The Maori people,

-At Pacific Family Funerals we understand that for the Maori people, Tangihanga, (the time of mourning) is an integral part of the grieving process.
-It usually lasts 3 days and is customarily held at the whare tangi or at the family home.
+Lasting usually 3 days and is customarily held at the whare tangi or at the family home.

-A Tangihanga arranged for the family by Moko Kamira usually begins with a ‘calling home’ in honour of the bereaved family’s deep connection to their homeland.
+A Tangihanga arranged for the family by Moko Kamira usually begins with the ‘calling home’ in honour of the bereaved family’s deep connection to their homeland.

-Tangihanga not only provides a space to grieve, it is also a celebration of life and a way of saying goodbye to our loved ones before they join their Tupuna (Ancestors) in the spirit world.
+Tangihanga not only provides space but an opportunity to grieve and celebrate one’s life, a way of saying goodbye to our loved ones before they join their Tupuna (ancestors) in the Spirit World.

-At Pacific Family Funerals we understand and respect the deep faith of the Polynesian People and offer to families a ceremony which is as close to island traditions as possible.
+At Pacific Island Funerals and A Gentle Touch Funerals we understand and respect the deep faith of the Polynesian People and offer to families a ceremony which is as close to island traditions as possible.